|Cute and cuddly, sure, but kitten claws will cleave through solid steel!|

 The Arquitens is designed to be used on the outskirts of a battle, orbiting around the sides and throwing in red dice at range like a smaller more skittish Rebel Assault Frigate.
 It doesn't really have the defense token suite, nav chart, or dice batteries to reward you for getting any closer to your target than necessary, and long range is all that's really necessary in most cases.
 The good news is it's fairly cheap for what it does and nothing else in the Imperial fleet really performs a similar role, so it's fairly unique.

 The Arquitens is pretty durable when used in its element.
 It handles long-range red dice coming back at it pretty well with its defensive stats and defense tokens (particularly the evade).
 The defensive retrofit slot can further improve on that, but we'll get to that later.
 It is not, however, designed to handle serious attacks from enemy combat ships at medium or close range, where its lack of a brace becomes a problem very quickly.
-Neither will it last particularly long against swarms of bombers given its poor to mediocre flak and the fact that smart bombers will attack it from its on-target side arc, making it choose between its good anti-ship attack or "meh" anti-squadron attack.
+Neither will it last particularly long against swarms of bombers given its unimpressive flak and the fact that smart bombers will attack it from its on-target side arc, making it choose between its good anti-ship attack or "meh" anti-squadron attack.
 In short, try to keep it away from serious threats and keep harassing your targets.
 You probably have a lot of experience with Rebels doing this to you with their smaller ships, so use that right back!

 Let's talk briefly about its arcs.
 Namely: